Banksy Goes to Baden-Baden, The Cultural Oasis in the Black Forest

-Three times each year, visitors can hobnob with the rich and famous at the famous at the International Gallop Races at Iffezheim race track.
-The Grand Prix Ball with the award "Runner of the Year" in the splendid Kurhaus is an unforgettable evening and experience.
+Three times each year, visitors can hobnob with the rich and famous at the International Gallop Races at Iffezheim race track.
+The Grand Prix Ball with the award “Runner of the Year” in the splendid Kurhaus is an unforgettable evening and experience.

 Despite its penchant for world-class sophistication, elegance, and peacefulness, Baden-Baden offers an array of hotels from the five-star grand dames and contemporary hotels to beautiful apartments and very satisfactory three-star overnights.